kobjects/ktxml/README.md

 KtXML is implemented in pure Kotlin, so it should work on all platforms supported by Kotlin.

+## News

+- 2025-06-15 Version bumped to 1.0 and artifacts for all platforms are now included in the Maven artifacts -- thanks to Sargun!

 ## Usage

 The most important calls in KtXml are `next()` and `nextToken()`.